CiscoDevNet/roomdevices-macros-samples/Join 3rd Party Meeting/README.md

 You can customize the postfix const in __JoinMeetingGeneric.js__ to simplfy your Join Meeting experience to virtually any 3rd party conferencing platform that supports Standard SIP dialling.
 Such as @zoomcrc.com, @MSFT.tenant, or @yourdomain.com

 ---
-Snapshot of Touch 10 Home Screen Panel showing the Join Meeting Button:
+Snapshot of Touch Controller Home Screen Panel showing the Join Meeting Button:
 ![Sample In-Room Control Screenshot](JoinConferenceButton.png)

-Snapshot of Touch 10 Home Screen Panel after the Join Meeting Button has been pressed:
+Snapshot of Touch Controller Home Screen Panel after the Join Meeting Button has been pressed:
 ![Sample In-Room Control Screenshot](JoinConferencePanel.png)
 ---